Large Anti-tourism Protests Planned Across Spain | LatestLY

 Last June, Barcelona's city council announced it would abolish short-term vacation rentals by 2028, and that licenses will no longer be renewed after they expire.
 Yet, for better or worse, tourism is one of the main pillars of Barcelona's economy.
 The growth of the sector has played an important role in the economic revival of the city, say city officials.

 However, Jordi Valls, the city official responsible for tourism, admits that tourism in Barcelona cannot continue to grow at the current pace.
-"We are reaching our limit," he says.
+"We are reaching our limit," he said.